openmucextensions/bacnet/README.md

 This project contains a communication driver for Fraunhofer's OpenMUC framework (see www.openmuc.org) that allows to communicate with BACnet communication networks.
 BACnet is a communication protocol mainly used in the building automation domain, specified by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), see www.bacnet.org for details.

 The driver is based on (uses internally) the bacnet4J library version 1.3, which is hosted at http://sourceforge.net/projects/bacnet4j/.
-The wiki of this projects contains some examples for using the bacnet4J library.
+The [wiki of this project](https://github.com/openmucextensions/bacnet/wiki) contains some examples for using the bacnet4J library.

 ## Features
 * Automated selection of IP network port